- Why did I receive a Juror Qualification Form?

 Contact your local jury office for questions or concerns about your jury service

 - Per diem.
 You will receive a reimbursement (the “per diem”) for each day of jury service.
-The amount generally varies from $15 to $30 per day, depending on the jurisdiction.
-If you serve on one trial jury for more than 5 days, the per diem becomes $50 beginning on the 6th day of jury service.
+The amount generally varies from $30 to $40 per day, depending on the jurisdiction.
+If you serve on one trial jury for more than 5 days, the per diem becomes $50 to $60 beginning on the 6th day of jury service.
 Contact your local jury office for more information.

 - Generous Juror Program.
 Some counties have a voluntary program (called the Generous Juror Program) which permits jurors to donate the per diem to the local department of social services.
 The money is used by the Department for the children it serves.
 The money may be used, for example, for school supplies, special tutoring or recreational activities.
 Your local jury office can also tell you whether your county participates.
 A juror's participation is voluntary.